kylephillips/favorites/readme.txt

 = 1.2.4 =
 * Added option to display favorite counts in admin columns on a per-post type basis.
 Visit Settings > Favorites > Display to enable the columns.
-* Cookie expiration time extended from 12 hours to 1 year.
+* Added filter option to change cookie expiration (thanks to Github user rlaan)

 = 1.2.3 =
 * Bug fix - post type parameter in shortcode being overwritten by javascript on load